ns-ctru/age-gap/README.md

 | `adverse_events_ae`              | Long      | A copy of the `Adverse Events - AeEvent.csv` exported from Prospect. |
 Table: Derived files that are output in additional formats.

+Each of the above files can be found in the following location based on the format it is saved in...

 | Data Format                   | Location (within Statistics Directory) |
 |:------------------------------|:---------------------------------------|
 | Stata                         | `~/data/stata/*.dta`                   |